Duality between dissipation-coherence trade-off and thermodynamic speed limit based on thermodynamic uncertainty relation for stochastic limit cycles: End Matter

 \textit{The CLE and its reduction}.--- We consider a well-stirred mixture of chemically reacting species, whose volume (system size) is given by $\epsilon^{-1}$.
 Here and below, we use the same symbols as in the general Langevin equation to represent quantities that play common roles in the CLE.
-We assume that the reactions are described by CRN consisting of $N$ internal species and $M$ reversible reactions~\cite{feinberg2019foundations}.
+We assume that the reactions are described by a CRN consisting of $N$ internal species and $M$ reversible reactions~\cite{feinberg2019foundations}.
 We ignore external species that are exchanged with the outside of the system, since they do not affect our results.
 We index the internal species by $\alpha\in\{1,2,\cdots,N\}$ and the reversible reactions by $\rho\in\{1,2,\cdots,M\}$, respectively.
 Let $X_{\alpha}$ denote species $\alpha$ and $\ce{$\sum_{\alpha=1}^{N}n_{\alpha\rho}^+X_{\alpha}$ <=> $\sum_{\alpha=1}^{N}n_{\alpha\rho}^-X_{\alpha}$}$ denote reaction $\rho$.
 Here, we write the number of molecules of species $\alpha$ consumed (produced) through reaction $\rho$ as $n_{\alpha\rho}^+$ ($n_{\alpha\rho}^-$).
 This CRN is characterized by the $N\times M$ stoichiometric matrix $(\mathsf{S})_{\alpha\rho}\coloneqq n_{\alpha\rho}^--n_{\alpha\rho}^+$~\cite{feinberg2019foundations,famili2003convex}.

 Here we introduce the CLE.
 Let $\bm{x}_t$ be the $N$-dimensional vector such that the $\alpha$-th element is the concentration of $X_{\alpha}$ at time $t$.
 We also let $j^+_{\rho}(\bm{x})$ and $j^-_{\rho}(\bm{x})$ denote the forward and reverse reaction rates, respectively.
-If the volume $\epsilon^{-1}$ is large enough, the time evolution of $\bm{x}_t$ is described by the following CLE~\cite{gillespie2000chemical}:
+If the system size is large, the following CLE~\cite{gillespie2000chemical} is often used to approximate the time evolution of $\bm{x}_t$ in the underlying CME: